What is Spread in Forex?

 Signing up with a zero-spread forex broker is the same as opening an account with any other broker.
 Here is the step-by-step guide to help you know how to create an account on a zero-spread forex broker.
 We’ll use Pepperstone for illustration purposes.

 - Visit the company’s official website and click the “Join Now” button to access the registration form.

 - Click the blue highlighted button captioned as “Continue with email”.
 You can also use your existing Gmail or Facebook ID.

 - Enter your details, including name, email, account type, and country of residence.

 - Confirm your mobile number and nationality besides providing other details.

-- Select your prefered account type, i-e, the ”Razor – Zero Spread” Account.
-You also need to choose a prefered trading platform, base currency, leverage size, and password for your account.
+- Select your preferred account type, i.e., the ”Razor – Zero Spread” Account.
+You also need to choose a preferred trading platform, base currency, leverage size, and password for your account.

 - Confirm your employment status, funding source, estimated annual income, the purpose of trading, and that you know the risk involved in CFD trading.

 - Read the terms and conditions and sign off the declaration form.

 - Complete the verification process and upload the supporting documents.